 Organized by The Village Green to benefit residents and visitors alike, Locally Grown on the Green is a weekly tailgate market that features a first-class selection of fruits and vegetables, meats, homemade foods, baked goods, and fresh wild-caught fish from local vendors.
 Stop by The Village Green Commons on Frank Allen Road (next to the Cashiers post office) May through September from 3:00–6:00 p.m. on Wednesdays to get your fill.

-The ‘Whee Market boasts handmade crafts along with its locally grown produce and garden-fresh ingredients.
-Hunt down all the items on your farm-to-table grocery list, and browse everything from ceramics, journals, and clothing to hand-blown and functional glass art.
+The ‘Whee Market’ not only boasts garden-fresh ingredients – it’s the only Jackson County source for quality meat and dairy from local producers.
+Hunt down all the items on your farm-to-table grocery list, including milk, butter, chicken, beef, eggs, and more.
+Browse everything from ceramics, journals, and clothing to hand-blown and functional glass art.
 You might even hear some live music while you shop.
-Hours are 4:00–7:00 p.m. every Tuesday from April to October at 563 North Country Club Drive in Cullowhee.
+Hours are 3–6 p.m. every Tuesday from March to November, and from 3 p.m.-Dusk December to March, at 113 Market St. in Cullowhee.

 The Jackson County Farmers Market has everything you’d expect and more.
 A wide range of local produce and farm goods is available, as well as cheeses, breads, plants, and crafts.
 With more than 35 full-time vendors and even more drop-in vendors, this biweekly market brings in over 12,000 customers to Sylva annually.